 They don't need to know how long you've been in business, or how good you are at what you do.
-It's important information and they'll want to know all of that, but first they need to know they are in the right place to get the help they need.
+At least not right away.
+It's important information and they'll want to know all of that, but first they need to know they're in the right place to get the help they need.

 The opening line on your website or the title of your book should make it clear.

 It can be a challenge to figure out what to say and how to organize it in an easy-to-navigate format.

 Need help?
 We've got the ideas and experience to make it happen.